Impact of Sommerfeld Effect and Bound State Formation in Simplified $t$-Channel Dark Matter Models: Conclusions

 In the strongly coannihilating region, thermal production of DM can generate the observed DM relic abundance within a narrow slice in the $(\Delta m,\mdm)$-plane with couplings varying over four orders of magnitude ($10^{-6}\lesssim\gdm\lesssim10^{-2}$).
 This coupling range is currently inaccessible to prompt collider searches, direct detection, as well as long-lived particle searches (LLPs).
 Remarkably, we found that searches for dark-sector bound-state resonances at colliders provide a complementary probe in this region of parameter space.
 This is due to the fact that prompt collider searches rely on large $\gdm$ necessary for a sizeable production cross section and the successive prompt decay of the colored mediator.
 This is in contrast to the production and decay of the bound state which proceeds via gauge couplings.
 Hence, bound state searches at the LHC are necessary to probe the complete parameter space relevant to colored coannihilation.

 Finally, we investigated the reach of future DD and collider experiments, such as DARWIN and HL-LHC, and found that almost the entire remaining parameter space will be the tested in the near future (cf. Fig.~\ref{fig:Summary_uR_proj}).
-Only two small regions would still allow for thermal freeze-out as a viable solution: a corner around $\Delta m\sim2-4$ TeV and $\mdm\sim3-6$ TeV, and an even narrower slice in the strongly co-annihilating regime, featuring tiny DM couplings.
+Only two small regions would still allow for thermal freeze-out as a viable solution: a corner around $\Delta m\sim2-4$ TeV and $\mdm\sim3-6$ TeV and an even narrower slice in the strongly co-annihilating regime, featuring tiny DM couplings.
 While the first one could be finally probed by colliders with higher center-of-mass energies (e.g., the FCC), the latter is potentially (and possibly uniquely) testable by dedicated bound state searches at colliders.
 This will be complemented by future HSCP searches at the HL-LHC, improving the limits in the underabundant/non-thermal region, c.f.
 Figs.~\ref{fig:Summary_uR_proj}-\ref{fig:Summary_mvsg}).

-In conclusion, in order to arrive at a final statement on the viability of the class of simplified $t$-channel models considered here, non-perturbative effects arising from long-range forces must be taken into account.
+In conclusion, in order to arrive at a final statement on the feasibility of the class of simplified $t$-channel models here analyzed to describe the observed DM relic density in the universe, non-perturbative effects arising from long-range forces must be taken into account.
 These are naturally present in dark sectors featuring color-charged particles and lead to a substantial impact on the theoretically predicted DM abundance.
-Therefore, we would like to raise awareness of the fact that similar consequences are expected for comparable scenarios in relevant theoretical or experimental analyses.
+Therefore, similar consequences are expected for comparable scenarios in relevant theoretical or experimental analyses, which we would like to raise awareness for.